oracle/pgql-lang/pages/pgql-1.3-spec.md

     ...
 ```

-#### Relation between properties and labels
+#### Relation between labels and properties

-If multiple vertex tables have the same label then they are required to have the same properties with the same names and compatible data types.
+Vertex tables that have the same label are required to have the same properties such that the properties have the same name and compatible data types.
-Similarly, if multiple edge tables have the same label then they are also required to have the same properties with the same names and compatible data types.
+Similarly, edge tables that have the same label are required to have the same properties such that the properties have the same name and compatible data types.

-If two tables should have the same label but column names are different, then it is required provide (the same property names).
-For example, assume two tables `Country` and `City` exist with columns `country_name` and `city_name` respectively.

-The following statement would be illegal because both vertex tables have the same label but not the same properties:
+Take the following example:

 ```sql
 ...